 The American Rescue Plan Act, passed on March 11, 2021, provided $122.7 billion in supplemental ESSER (Elementary and Secondary School Emergency Relief) funding, known as the ESSER III Fund.
 Baird ISD will receive $705,645.00 to address students’ needs caused by the COVID-19 pandemic, expected in two allocations.
 School districts must expend a minimum of 20% of their grant funds on evidence-based interventions (summer learning, after-school programs, or extended-school year programs); interventions that respond to students’ academic, social, and emotional needs; and interventions that address disproportionate impact of coronavirus on certain students’ populations.

-The district is seeking public input to help identify meaningful ways to use those funds to support students heading into the 2021-22 school year.
-A public meeting will be held on Monday, July 19, at 6 p.m. in the Elementary Library to share information and collect feedback.
+The district solicited public input to help identify meaningful ways to use those funds to support students heading into the 2021-22 school year.
+A public meeting was held on Monday, July 19, at 6 p.m. in the Elementary Library to share information and collect feedback.
+The presenation from that meeting is posted below.